TheFrug/Seekers-of-New-Tiena/_World/___Locations/Bromzheath/Temple of Talona.md

 - Notable feature: A hallway of standing tombs that double as altars, with the loud smacking sounds of a feasting creature at the opposite end.
 - Encounter / challenge:
 	- [[Gulguthra]]: A massive beast with telepathic powers sitting atop a pile of rotting corpses, emptied from the deadpits.
 It feasts and guards the key to the ritual chamber.
 It has been trained to attack intruders, but can be communicated with somewhat.
-- Treasure / clue: Key to Chamber 5 (Key with droplets)
+- Treasure / clue: At the end of the hall, there is an altar with a chest on top.
+Above the altar is an inscription that on a DC 15 intelligence check reads "No key is universal but magic".
+Upon channeling 3 spell slots worth of magic into it, the chest opens, providing the Key to Chamber 5 (Key with droplets)

 ### Chamber 3: Narthex
 - Tag (1–2 words): Desecrated Entry Hall